 If you’re into creepy things, the House of Frankenstein is the place for you.
-House of Frankenstein features the sound of screams as grotesque things are done before your eyes through the use of wax figures.
+House of Frankenstein features the sound of screams as grotesque things are done before your eyes by wax figures.
 I know, sounds strange, but my friends who’ve been tell me it’s good times.

-In Saratoga, I recommend a stroll down Broadway, where you’ll find the most adorable shops and eateries (and where my Dad used to go every Sunday and as we’d stroll, I’d sing “give my regard to Broadway.”
+In Saratoga, I recommend taking a stroll down Broadway, where you’ll find the most adorable shops and eateries (and where my Dad used to go every Sunday and as we’d walk together, I’d sing, “give my regard to Broadway.”
 Loudly).
 Just off of Broadway is Congress Park where there used to be a casino run by mobsters and where you’ll find this gazebo- the one my parents got engaged in.
 There are also ponds with sweet little ducks who love being fed bread and who will make your littles laugh with delight!

-If history is more your thing, you might want to visit our capital, Albany.
-The capital building is ginormous and filled with all sorts of stunning architecture.
-Be sure to call ahead to check when tours are being conducted.
+If history is your thing, you might want to visit our state capital, Albany.
+The capital building is ginormous and filled with all sorts of stunning architecture, but be sure to call ahead to check when tours are being conducted.